 Non-ANKC Ch.
 Neigepearl Vital Obsession

-It seems that no other dog breed has had as much political history and controversy as that of the White Swiss Shepherd Dog and white German Shepherd Dog.
-This has made their recognition a long struggle and politically confusing to the general public.
+It seems that no other dog breed has had as much political history and controversy as that of the White Swiss Shepherd Dog and white German Shepherd Dog!
+This has made their recognition a struggle and quite confusing to the general public.

 The White Shepherd movement in Australia was started by Brooke Taylor in 2000 after she discovered whites were being culled at birth when born in a litter of German Shepherd Dogs.

-The breeding program of the White Shepherds was well regarded in many other countries, with genetics proving the colour was not associated with health issues or albanism.
-Ms Taylor felt the need to preserve these dogs in Australia and started a breed club called the "White Shepherd Association of Australia".
+Due to breed politics and unfairness when it came to the whites within the German Shepherd Dog Clubs and Australian National Kennel Council and its state member bodies, Brooke felt the need to preserve these dogs in Australia and started a breed club called the "White Shepherd Association of Australia".
 She created an accompanying website, stud book and facilitated a national breeding program.